Proof of the Caratheodory Conjecture

-For $TS^2$ with neutral metric a holomorphic curve is maximal \cite{gak8}, and perhaps the most surprising aspect of this flow is that, under suitable circumstances, we show that it converges to a holomorphic disc.
-To establish this we first prove that the flow is asymptotically holomorphic and then utilize compactness results for $J$-holomorphic discs with boundary lying on a totally real surface.
-Once again, existing results must be modified, as our symplectic structure is not tamed by the complex structure, and our area bound is with respect to a non-Hermitian metric.

-In this regard, the a priori area bound enjoyed by positive discs with boundary lying in the linear holomorphic perturbation of a Lagrangian surface must be seen as a key element of our proof.
-Without this, not only would it be hard to prove convergence, but it is easy to construct examples where convergence fails.
-Indeed, this is the only point at which the Lagrangian condition is exploited.

-The Keller-Maslov index estimates of the type used originate in symplectic geometry and topology.
-It is worth noting that the Loewner conjecture is a stronger local statement than would be required by the Carath\'eodory conjecture: an umbilic point of index $3/2$ would disprove the Loewner but not the Carath\'eodory conjecture.
-Here we have an example of the well-known phenomenon in symplectic rigidity of gaining a half-integer more than is strictly necessary globally.
+One can interpret our {\bf I.B.V.P.} as a capillary problem in codimension two.
+Previous research on this classical problem in codimension one uses a variety of techniques to ensure long-time existence and convergence.
+In the higher codimension case many of these techniques are inadequate.
+For example, the Hopf maximum principle at the edge employed in \cite{stahl} fails, as we have no obvious notion of convexity.
+Similarly, barrier arguments are not available as we need arbitrary totally real free boundary conditions for which explicit barriers with edge are difficult to construct.

+From this perspective, our assumptions on initial and boundary data can be interpreted as increasing the hyperbolic adhesion along the intersection of the flowing surface and the boundary surface.
+This allows us to stop the flow from leaving the boundary hemisphere and ensures that it is well-defined for all time.

+In general we do not expect convergence of the flow in $C^{2+\alpha}$, as this would over-prescribe the limit holomorphic disc at the edge.
+Passing to a convergent subsequence, with the drop in differentiability along the edge, is therefore unavoidable.

+The existence of a holomorphic disc satisfying the Dirichlet condition has a topological implication for the boundary, as is well-known in symplectic geometry.

-\subsection{Neutral K\"ahler surfaces}
+{\bf Neutral K\"ahler surfaces}